vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. Under **Import option**, select **Use Event Hub from available subscriptions**.

-1. Under **Subscription ID**, select the subscription being used for this course.
+1. Under **Subscription ID**, select the subscription being used for this lab.

 1. Under **Event Hub namespace**, select **evhns-az220-training-{your-id}**